mbcarruthers/adder3/readme.md

 Created from the diagram on Page 77 of Blaine Readlers , 'Digital Design from Scratch Volume 1'

- - 3 Bit addition Driven by a clock
+ - Just a 3 bit addition, using only combinational logic, driven by a clock, with a testbench viewable from Surfer.

 !['image of adder3'](./adder3.png)